What is the Future of Digital Healthcare?

 Engineers and product designers are likely working through ways to fully incorporate and leverage the latest in digital technology.
 Overlapping them on some issues are decision-makers in product management, looking to optimize the management of the product's lifecycle for maximum market impact.
 And then flanking these are quality and regulations focused teams, working to ensure compliance and alignment with the latest industry standards and conventions.

-No matter the enthusiasm generated by an industry transformed through innovation, healthcare will always remain highly regulated, with exceptions and variance between regions and markets, and even economic models.
+No matter the enthusiasm generated by an industry transformed through digital innovation, healthcare will always remain highly regulated, with exceptions and variance between regions and markets, and even economic models.
 Healthcare has become a very complex market to keep up with for original equipment manufacturers (OEMs).

-Here are six digital health industry challenges identified by participants in both our 2018 and 2020 digital healthcare technology surveys with brief commentary on progress and potential for further improvement in the years ahead:
+Here are five digital health industry challenges identified by participants in both our 2020 and 2021 digital healthcare technology surveys with brief commentary on progress and potential for further improvement in the years ahead: